Canyon's former London head to launch credit fund - sources

 The fund will likely garner significant investor interest given Larsson's former employer.

-Los Angeles-based Canyon Partners, founded by ex-Drexel Burnham Lambert traders Joshua Friedman and Mitchell Julis in 1990, is one of the world's largest hedge fund firms with more than $19 billion (11 billion pounds) in assets under management.
+Los Angeles-based Canyon Partners, founded by ex-Drexel Burnham Lambert traders Joshua Friedman and Mitchell Julis in 1990, is one of the world's largest hedge fund firms with more than $19 billion in assets under management.

 The firm has its roots in distressed investing but also trades bank debt and high-yield securities as well as convertible and risk-arbitrage strategies.